Zettelkasten-Method/zettelkasten.de/content/posts/overview/index.md

 ## Use Cases

-* [Zettelkasten for fiction writing](/fiction) is covered in a series that explains how little the Zettelkasten Method changes, and how much stays the same, and why.
+* [Zettelkasten for fiction writing](/fiction) is a collection of articles on how to apply the Zettelkasten Method to fiction.

 ## History of the Zettelkasten